Consumer Medicine Information

 Before you start to take it

-Tell your doctor if you are allergic to any other medicines, foods, dyes or preservatives.
+Tell your doctor if you are breast-feeding or planning to breast-feed.

-lung disease, problems with your breathing or if you often snore while you are asleep
+Tell your doctor if you have any problems with your breathing or if you often snore

-If you have ever been addicted to alcohol or any drug or medicine
+Tell your doctor if you have ever been addicted to alcohol or any drug or medicine

-If you have not told your doctor about any of the above, tell him/her before you start taking Somidem.
+If you have not told your doctor about any of the above, tell them before you take

 Taking other medicines

 Tell your doctor if you are taking any other medicines, including any that you buy

-without a prescription from a pharmacy, supermarket or health food shop.
+without a prescription from your pharmacy, supermarket or health food store.

-barbiturates, medicines used to treat epilepsy
+medicines to treat epilepsy

-Your doctor and pharmacist have more information on medicines to be careful with or
+Your doctor or pharmacist has more information on medicines to be careful with or

-How to take Somidem
+How to take SOMIDEM